cleverage/daltons/docs/options.md

 |------|-----|---------|----|-------------|-----------|
 |`--contextsFile `| |required|file path| |File path from which reading the actual contexts data in CSV format (screen density in dppx, viewport width in px, number of page views)|

+You need to provide a file with “contexts”, which means statistics about viewport widths and screen density of the website's visitors.

+The “contexts” file should be in [<abbr title="Coma-Separated Values">CSV</abbr>](https://en.wikipedia.org/wiki/Comma-separated_values) format, with these three columns:

+- screen density, in dppx
+- viewport width, in px
+- number of page views

+See the provided example: [contexts.csv](https://github.com/cleverage/responsive-image-widths/blob/master/examples/simple/contexts.csv)

 ## Step 2: get variations of image width across viewport widths

 |option|alias|required?|type|default value|description|